COOK AND HOLD PROCESSES

 CVap® ovens are ideal for bread and pastries.
 They are unparalleled at preparing moist dishes, such as cakes, cheesecake, and crème brûlée.
 Contact us to see how CVap ovens can help your baking plans.

 Creamiest Cheesecake Ever

-To create a picture-perfect and delicious cheesecake in a commercial kitchen can be a lot more difficult than people realize.
+Creating a picture-perfect and delicious cheesecake in a commercial kitchen can be much more difficult than people realize.
 You could have the perfect crust, a satiny-smooth filling, the best pan on the market, an appropriate bains marie, a great oven, mad skills… and still you wind up with those cracks in your custard!

-As promised, I’m sharing a cheesecake recipe that I love, not only because it’s a tasty classic but also because it’s as fool-proof as the crème brûlée recipe I’ve already shared.
+As promised, I’m sharing a cheesecake recipe that I love because it’s a tasty classic and as fool-proof, as the crème brûlée recipe I’ve already shared.
 I am again offering two methods: one is prepared in a CVap® Cook and Hold and the other in a CVap Retherm Oven.

 Baking Bagels in a CVap Oven